annastep19/WSBPRISMPrediction/README.md

 > Some notes:
 >
 > - *Data* means Monte-Carlo simulation that is used as inputs or outputs and located in 10.220.18.41
-> - $\leftarrow$ means that functions from a script on the right are used in a left script
 > - *300* in names of python files means that the main horn current equals to 300 kA, *285* is for an additional horn current.
 There are some other values (290 kA, 293 kA, 296 kA) of the additional horn current in: /home/annast/WSBPRISMPrediction/neutrino/OtherHorns/

 ## 1. Comparison of muon neutrino fluxes in FHC and RHC modes in the near detector